gyusang/gyusang/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Computer Science and Engineering at [Seoul National University](https://snu.ac.kr/)
+- 🔭 I’m currently working at [FriendliAI](https://friendli.ai/) as an Intern.
 - 👯 I’m interested in Computer Vision, Deep Learning, and computers!
 - 📫 How to reach me: sanggyu AT naver DOT com